tedneward/Research/content/languages/basic.md

 * [TinyBASIC](../tinybasic)
 * [Gambas](../gambas)
 * [SmallBASIC](http://smallbasic.github.io/) ([Source](https://github.com/smallbasic/SmallBASIC))
+* [TMBasic](https://tmbasic.com/) ([Source](https://github.com/electroly/tmbasic)): a programming language for writing console programs, from simple command line tools to sophisticated mouse-driven user interfaces.
+The BASIC language is beginner-friendly, and experienced programmers will find it familiar and easy to use.
 * [My_Basic](https://github.com/paladin-t/my_basic)
 * [BCX](http://bcx-basic.sourceforge.net/) : Basic to C compiler, generates C source files compatible with Lcc-Win32 and MingW (or Dev-C++) without any modification.
 It also comes with a resource translator which can read MS resource code and produce code in C (Win32).
 * [ScriptBasic](http://www.scriptbasic.com/) : Free embedded and extendable scripting Basic interpreter with full C source code.
 Tested on Windows NT and on Linux.